+¥7,780 million FY2013

+invested in community activities

+2.4

-¥8,923 (A) million ¥7,780 million FY2013 invested in community activities 28 2014 programs to which the JTI Foundation made financial contributions through 21 partner organizations in 19 countries 314 2014 programs supported worldwide by our international tobacco business In the U.K., charities supported by employees benefited more than 13,000 vulnerable people $\mathbf{¥94.3}{\text{million}}$ provided to support 24 postearthquake reconstruction projects in Japan 60 university scholarships agreed to be provided over six years (from 2012 to 2018) to adult orphans on low incomes through our support of the Al Aman Fund in Jordan Continuous post-earthquake support in Japan Many communities in the Tohoku region of Japan are still suffering from the aftereffects of the earthquake and tsunami that hit East Japan in 2011.
-While support from elsewhere is dropping away, the JT Group continues to help affected areas that have not fully recovered from the disaster.
+programs to which the JTI Foundation made financia contributions through 21 partner organizations in 19 countries

+programs supported worldwide by our international tobacco business university scholarships agreed to be provided over six years (from 2012 to 2018) to adult orphans on low incomes through our support of the Al Aman Fund in Jordan Continuous post-earthquake support in Japan Many communities in the Tohoku region of Japan are still suffering from the aftereffects of the earthquake and tsunami that hit East Japan in 2011 While support from elsewhere is dropping away, the JT Group continues to help affected areas that have not fully recovered from the disaster.
 Our programs include the JT Reconstruction Support Project, launched in 2013, which provided ¥94.3 million to support 24 projects in 2014.
 We continue to support the rebuilding of agriculture in Rikuzentakata, one of the most affected communities, through our 'Takata no yume' project.
+Helping young musicians No matter how musically talented someone is, they will find it difficult to make their way in their chosen profession if they have little money.
+In South Africa we provide financial support for the Johannesburg Philharmonic Orchestra's academy, which helps people from disadvantaged backgrounds with tutoring and work experience that sets them on the road to becoming a professional musician.
+Each year ten 'cadets' are chosen for a ten-month program that allows them to receive musical tuition at the orchestra, take part in rehearsals, perform in concerts, and receive advice on life skills such as money management and how to carry out contractual negotiations.
+"My time as a cadet with the academy was great.
+I never imagined how much I could learn in such a short space of time."
+Dineo Matsepe, 2014 academy cadet (violin) In the U.K., charities supported by employees benefited more than 13,000 vulnerable people $¥94.3{\text{million}}$ 2014 provided to support 24 postearthquake reconstruction projects in Japan THE BIGGER PICTURE

 Takata no yume is a new rice variety, developed by the JT Group to suit the region's climate and donated to the city with its ownership rights.
 In 2014, 21 farmers harvested 260 tons of this rice, a significant rise from one ton in 2012.
 "Takata no yume has resurrected agriculture in our community.
-Having someone who continues to support us is encouraging and comforting."
-Futoshi Toba, Mayor of Rikuzentakata

-Caring in the community Five employee-led Community Care Committees within our international tobacco business make a difference across the U.K. by supporting local charities that address the needs of communities where each committee is based: in Manchester, Crewe, Weybridge, Lisnafillan, and within the nationwide sales force.
-In 2014 alone, thanks to project support and employee volunteering, the committees changed more than 13,000 people's lives for the better.
-Projects included finding supported accommodation for homeless people (with Elmbridge Rentstart and Simon on the Streets), delivering professional work placements for adults with a learning disability (the Kingsley Organisation), providing free transport for isolated older people (Byfleet Care), and offering support and rehabilitation for survivors of domestic abuse (Women's Aid and Survive).
+Having someone who continues to support us is encouraging and Futoshi Toba, Mayor of Rikuzentakata Caring in the community Five employee-led Community Care Committees within our international tobacco business make a difference across the U.K. by supporting local charities that address the needs of communities where each committee is based: in Manchester, Crewe, Weybridge, Lisnafillan, and within the nationwide sales force.
+In 2014 alone, thanks to project support and employee volunteering, the committees changed more than 13.000 people's lives for the better.
+Projects included finding supported accommodation for homeless people (with Elmbridge Rentstart and Simon on the Streets), delivering professional work placements for adults

 "It's the little things that mean so much, and the generosity of JTI volunteers floors us every time."
 Christine Harmes, Counselling Co-ordinator, Survive (sexual abuse charity)